mlcommons/mlcube/docs/getting-started/mnist.md

 We have intentionally made all input/output parameters to be file system artifacts.
 By doing so, we support reproducibility.
 Instead of command line arguments that can easily be lost, we store them in files.
-There are many different ways to implement the MNIST example.
+There are many ways to implement the MNIST example.
 For simplicity, we assume the following:
 - We use one python file.
 - Task name (download, train) is a command line positional parameter.
 - Both tasks write logs, so it makes sense to add parameter accepting directory for log files.